Do you run a business? Are you a freelancer looking to form a new company? If so, you may be confused about the different types of entities available.

 When operating as a sole proprietorship, you may want to select a “Doing Business As” (DBA) name.
 This is the name under which your business operates.
 For instance, “John Doe” may elect to do business as “JD Marketing.”
 Registering a DBA can protect your identity.
 It also allows you to create a name that’s more appropriate for branding.
 If your company operates under a name other than your own, you’ll need a DBA to file for licenses, permits and a business bank account.

 Creating a single-member LLC

-Whereas sole proprietorships are created by default, single-member LLCs require much more paperwork.
-You’ll need to file paperwork in any state where you’re going to do business.
-You can file paperwork with your Secretary of State’s office.
+Single-member LLCs require much more paperwork.
+You’ll need to file paperwork with your state’s Secretary of State office.

-Although requirements vary from state to state, you’re likely going to need to file Articles of Organization.
-There is a filing fee associated with doing so.
-Not only will you have to indicate the chosen name for your company, you’ll also have to declare where you’ll do business.
+Although requirements vary from state to state, you typically file Articles of Organization, pay a filing fee and indicate the chosen name for your company.

 Some states will allow you to serve as your own registered agent.
 However, know that you must be physically present at your registered address during regular business hours.

-There are also maintenance and compliance requirements associated with a single-member LLC.
-You’ll likely need to file an annual report with the Secretary of State’s office.
+There are also maintenance and compliance requirements associated with a single-member LLC, and you’ll need to file an annual report with the Secretary of State’s office.
 Failing to file an annual report could cause the state to shut down your business.

 How do taxes work?

 When it comes to taxes, sole proprietors and single-member limited liability companies are treated differently.

 Taxation as a sole proprietor is straightforward.
 The IRS allows sole proprietors to “pass-through” business income and losses to the personal tax returns (Form 1040).
 You’ll do so on IRS Schedule C.